folkertvanheusden/AudioFlood/README.md

 AudioFlood is like Pixelflut/Pixelflood for audio.

-The idea is that clients try make their audio sample to played as much as possible.
+The goal is to make sure your audio-packet is the one in the server-buffer as soon as playing starts.
+This requires timing and bandwidth.

 It works as follows:
 - the server waits for UDP packets and copy their contents (max 1500 bytes) into the play-buffer